The thing everyone keeps meaning to sort out

 2. Everyone signs up.

 The organiser sends a link to each member.
-Each member creates their own account.
+Each creates their own account.
 Four invites included; more cost £4 a month each.

 3. Each person writes what only they know.